 Don’t get us wrong, 5G is definitely on its way.
 There are too many potential benefits for femtocells to be abandoned as a solution (did we mention how cheap they are to use?) and demand for better mobile bandwidth is too high to ignore.
 It is just going to take some time to overcome some of the technical hurdles.

-In the meantime, Michell Consulting Group can help you optimize your current business connectivity.
-Give us a call at 305-592-5620 to learn more.
+In the meantime, COMPANYNAME can help you optimize your current business connectivity.
+Give us a call at PHONENUMBER to learn more.